srinivas-batthula/coflow/README.md

 - 🔐 Authentication with JWT and Google OAuth
 - 🧑‍💻 Realtime Collaborative Task management and status tracking
 - 💬 Real-time team chat using **Socket.IO**
-- 🕒 Automatically fetch and store recent hackathon listings every 10 hours using **node-cron**
+- 🕒 Automatically scrape and store recent hackathon listings every 10 hours using **node-cron** & **Playwright**
 ## 🔁 Feature Workflows

 #### **1.** Automated Hackathons Sync
 ```
 Cron job executes for every 10 hours
       ⬇
-List of hackathons are fetched from Devpost API with various filters
+List of hackathons are Scraped from sites UnStop & Devpost with various filters
       ⬇
-Fetched hackathon data is stored in MongoDB
+Scraped hackathon data is stored in MongoDB
       ⬇
 If failure → fallback data is stored in JSON file temporarily
 ```